clibuilder/.github/profile/readme.md

-# Welcome to repo buddy
+# Welcome to clibuilder

-[repobuddy] handles the boring work of repository management for you.

-It is a GitHub App that updates repositories in your organization based on the configurations in your `.github` repository.
+[clibuilder] contains repositories that builds cli tools.

 <!--